Open Source News

 SCO Loses

 A judgement has been handed down in one of the long-running legal battles between the SCO Group and various open source organisations.
 In this particular case, the judge has ruled that Novell and not SCO owns the copyright to Unix.
-This lynchpin decision means that the rest of SCO's claims are likely to be dismissed without argument.
+This linchpin decision means that the rest of SCO's claims are likely to be dismissed without argument.

 This is a major development and excellent news for Linux in particular and open source software in general.
 While not being much a surprise to anyone involved, it is still a very welcome endorsement of Linux.